Your Guide to Planning, Planting, and Growing Ranunculus

 Ranunculus flowers look almost too perfect to be real.
 Their rose-like blossoms have tissue-thin petals and they come in colors that range from cream and pale yellow to apricot, pink, orange, red and burgundy.
 Though not often seen in home gardens, the exquisite flowers of ranunculus are a staple in high-end flower shops and wedding bouquets.

 If you're a fan of ranunculus, why not try growing them yourself?
-The corms can be planted in containers or in the garden so you can enjoy these beautiful blooms both indoors and out.
+The corms can be planted in containers or in the garden so you can enjoy these beautiful blooms both indoors as cut flowers and outdoors in flower beds, borders and container plantings.
 Shop our selection of ranunculus HERE.

 Ranunculus grow from corms that resemble little claws.
 Large corms contain more stored food energy than small corms, and will give you a stronger plant with more flowers.
 Longfield Gardens supplies 6/7 cm ranunculus corms so you can enjoy the biggest, brightest blooms.

-Hardiness Zone: Ranunculus are winter hardy in growing zones 8-10.
-Gardeners in these areas plant ranunculus corms in fall for spring flowers.
-In colder areas (zones 4-7) ranunculus will not survive the winter outdoors, but the corms may be planted in spring for late summer flowers.
+Hardiness Zone: Ranunculus corms are winter hardy in growing zones 8-10, where temperatures do not fall below 25°F. Gardeners in these areas plant ranunculus corms in fall for spring flowers.
+In colder areas (hardiness zones 4-7), ranunculus will not survive the winter outdoors unless they are grown under a floating row cover or greenhouse.
+Gardeners in these areas can plant ranunculus corms in late winter or very early spring for early summer flowers.
 To find your growing zone click HERE.

-Soil Conditions: For best results, plant the corms in light, well-drained soil.
-Avoid soil that stays wet as the corm and roots can rot.
-If you are growing ranunculus in containers, use a high quality, soil-less growing mix.
+Soil Conditions: For best results, plant ranunculus corms in light, well-drained soil.
+Avoid soggy soil, as the corm and roots can rot.
+If you are growing ranunculus in containers, use a high quality, soil-less growing mix and protect the bulbs from excessive winter moisture.

-In climates where ranunculus are not winter hardy (zones 4-7), the corms are usually planted in spring for flowers in late summer.
-In these areas, the most reliable way to grow ranunculus is to plant them in containers rather than in the garden.
-This helps to ensure proper drainage, and once the plants come into bloom, it's easy to move them around so they get noticed.
+In climates where ranunculus are not winter hardy (zones 4-7), the corms are usually planted in late winter or very early spring for flowers in early summer.
+In these areas, home gardeners often grow ranunculus in containers rather than in the garden.
+Containers make it easier to control light and soil moisture.

 Flower farmers and other commercial growers usually grow ranunculus in a greenhouse.
-Being able to control both high and low temperatures allows them to produce flawless blossoms for their wholesale customers.
-When ranunculus are grown under cover, the bulbs are typically planted in fall for flowers in late winter or early spring.
+To ensure flawless blossoms, it's important to carefully control air temperatures and well as the amount of light the plants receive.
+When ranunculus are grown in a greenhouse or under low tunnels, the bulbs are either planted in fall for flowers in late winter and early spring, or in late winter for flowers in spring and early summer.

 To learn more, read Cut Flower Favorites: Freesia and Ranunculus.

-Ranunculus typically bloom about 90 days after planting.
+Ranunculus typically bloom approximately 90 days after planting.
 Once flowering begins, you can expect to get flowers for 4 to 6 weeks.

 In good growing conditions, each ranunculus plant develops a large root ball.
 If you are growing ranunculus in pots, be sure to allow plenty of space for the roots so the plants can get reach their full potential.